8bitkick/Arduino_KNN_p5js/README.md

   After this the Arduino will guess the name of objects it is shown based on how similar the color is to the examples it has seen using the k-NN algorithm.

+## Test without Arduino Board

+You can load the p5js sketch with test input by using the ?test URL parameter

+ `index.html?test`

 ![Image description](https://raw.githubusercontent.com/8bitkick/Arduino_KNN_p5js/master/images/screenshot.gif?token=AGMPUD4PULDGT2MCLNOHET263FFAA)